SilentNightSound/GI-Model-Importer/Guides/MonaWalkthrough.md

 <img src="https://user-images.githubusercontent.com/107697535/175790958-5530e001-655b-4966-9e03-23be7dd93c7d.png" width="800"/>

-   - Note: A small amount of information related to emissions and blush has been lost compared to the original because we are inverting the alpha channel of the entire image - if you want to keep emission effects when re-applying, see https://www.youtube.com/watch?v=1y8oZ1TFZtg for an example of using masks to selectively apply the inversion to only parts of the image (tutorial is for Special K, but 3dmigoto functions the same)
+   - Note: A small amount of information related to emissions and blush has been lost compared to the original because we are inverting the alpha channel of the entire image - if you want to keep emission effects when re-applying, see https://www.youtube.com/watch?v=1y8oZ1TFZtg for an example of using masks to selectively apply the inversion to only parts of the image (tutorial is for Special K, but 3dmigoto functions the same) .
+Alternatively, you could also use [Modify Channels](https://forums.getpaint.net/topic/110805-modify-channels-v111-2022-03-07/) plugin to avoid losing any emissions and blush data.

 15. Export the image by saving as a .dds, making sure to use "BC7 (Linear, DX 11+)" and setting Generate Mip Maps (Note: Lightmaps use BC7 Linear when exporting, Diffuse maps use BC7 SRGB)